top of page

 • Generate ongoing income that appears clean (e.g. rent)

-Involving a lawyer in the process adds credibility — making it less likely that others will question the transaction.
+Involving a lawyer in the process adds credibility making it less likely that others will question the transaction.
+That's where the news rules and regs are kicking in.

 AML Risks - Red Flags You Might Miss